OpenLink Personal Assistant VAD Installation, Configuration, and Usage Guide

 Sample Prompts

-Here’s a collection of prompts that should be used to sanity check the state of the Assistant.
-To use these prompts, enter them in the Assistant’s input field and verify that the responses match the expected outcomes.
+Here’s a collection of prompts that can be used to sanity check the state of the Assistant.
+To use these prompts, enter them in the Assistant’s input field, and verify that the responses match the expected outcomes.

 System Check